Original date of text and/or object

 Dating criteria

 The criteria for the date given in the origDate element may be expressed in the evidence attribute.
 The contents of this attribute should be thought of as a series of space-delimited tokens rather than a sentence of prose.
-That is to say, for example, if the dating of an inscription depends on lettering, nomenclature and partly archaeological context, rather than encoding this as <origDate evidence="lettering, nomenclature and partly archaeological context"> it would be more appropriate to enter: <origDate evidence="lettering nomenclature archaeological_context">.
-Note that because values in this list are space-delimited, any values that are multi-word phrases should have some symbol, most likely underscore '_' in place of spaces.
+That is to say, for example, if the dating of an inscription depends on lettering, nomenclature and partly archaeological context, rather than encoding this as <origDate evidence="lettering, nomenclature and partly archaeological context"> it would be more appropriate to enter: <origDate evidence="lettering nomenclature archaeological-context">.
+Note that because values in this list are space-delimited, any values that are multi-word phrases should have some symbol, generally hyphen ('-') in place of spaces.
 Most projects will find it useful to have a typology of criteria with a controlled vocabulary of values for the terms in this attribute.

-As these are only suggestions, there is no prohibition against any project using, e.g., "palaeography" instead of lettering, or "onomastics" instead of nomenclature, although it might be more effective to maintain an internal table of dating criteria terms, with the terms mapped to the human-readable language (which might, for example, not be in English).
-Most projects will want to add values to this list; many may for example want to sub-divide the term "context" into subcategories such as "archaeological context", "architectural context", "epigraphic context", "historical context".
+As these are only suggestions, there is no prohibition against any project using, e.g., “palaeography” instead of lettering or “onomastics” instead of nomenclature, or indeed use several terms that are more specific subcategories of “material context”.
+In any case it would be more advisable to maintain an internal table of dating criteria values, with the terms mapped to human-readable language (which might, for example, not be in English).
+Most projects will define their own lists, or use external LOD vocabularies such as EAGLE, FAIR Epigraphy, Biblissima EpiVoc or Wikidata.

 Cf.